sighack/sighack.github.io/_posts/2018-05-27-cohen-sutherland-line-clipping-algorithm.md

 description: A tutorial on how to implement Cohen-Sutherland line clipping in Processing.
 ---

+*All Processing code for this article, along with images, can be found [on Github](https://github.com/sighack/cohen-sutherland-clipping).
+For a copy-pasteable version of the algorithm, [click here](#copypaste).*

 I've been following the work of [Paul Rickards](https://twitter.com/paulrickards) over on Twitter and he's been churning out absolutely beautiful stuff on his plotters.
 If you haven't seen them yet, go check them out over at